Georgian MPs Seek PMs Resignation Over Cameramans Death - UrduPoint

 They claimed he and the ruling Georgian Dream party had allowed violence against media workers.

-Footage aired by the independent Mtavari TV station showed chaotic scenes with opposition parliamentarians scuffling with ruling party MPs.
+Footage aired by the independent Mtavari TV station showed chaotic scenes in the plenary chamber where opposition parliamentarians scuffled with ruling party MPs.

-The session resumed after four female MPs, who had occupied speaker's chair, were forcibly removed from the room.
+The session resumed after four MPs, who had occupied the speaker's chair, were forcibly removed from the room.

-Lashkarava was assaulted last Monday by violent anti-LGBTQ protesters and sustained fractures to his facial bones.

-More than 50 journalists were injured that day by anti-LGBTQ groups protesting against the planned march, which was cancelled over safety fears.
+Later in the evening, some 2,000 people -- including hundreds of journalists and rights activists -- staged a protest outside parliament, vowing permanent demonstrations until Garibashvili resigns.